Performing Arts in Libraries (PALS)

 To resereve tickets, please use the link below.

-Performing Arts in Libraries (PAL) is funded by the Providence Department of Art, Culture and Tourism in partnership with Community Libraries of Providence.
-Adaptations are produced with permission of the authors and publishers, Yonder: Restless Books for Young Readers and Eerdmans Books for Young Readers.
+Performing Arts in Libraries (PALS) was funded by the Providence Department of Art, Culture and Tourism in partnership with Community Libraries of Providence.
+Adaptations were produced with permission of the authors and publishers, Yonder: Restless Books for Young Readers and Eerdmans Books for Young Readers.

 Safey Guidelines